Roasted Cherry Tomato Soup Recipe

 Build A Soup Base

-At this point, use that wooden spoon to merge the (now nicely browned) tomato paste with the vegetables and add in cumin, more dried dill, red pepper flakes, and several tablespoons of honey.
+Then, use that wooden spoon to merge the (now nicely browned) tomato paste with the vegetables and add cumin, more dried dill, red pepper flakes, and several tablespoons of honey.

-The mixture is still sitting over medium heat and because of the honey, will likely begin to cook faster and smoke.
-Grab your whisk and begin deglazing with whatever stock you intend to use, homemade of course recommended, whisking constantly and scraping any bits that accumulated on the bottom.
+The mixture is still sitting over medium heat and will likely begin to cook faster and smoke because of the honey.
+Grab your whisk and start deglazing with whatever stock you intend to use, homemade, of course, recommended, whisking constantly and scraping any bits accumulated on the bottom.

 If you want to flavor your soup in a bit of a savvy way and have both time and a rind of a well-aged cheese such as Beemster or Parmesan, toss it into the base.
-Simmer it for 20 minutes, removing and discarding the rind before adding in the vegetables.
+Simmer it for 20 minutes, removing and discarding the skin before adding vegetables.

-Pro Tip: always save those cheese rinds, as they are a fabulous way to flavor soups, chowders, and stews; they simmer in the soup and are removed just before serving; they impart a rich, almost nutty flavor without adding actual cheese to a recipe.
+Pro Tip: always save those cheese rinds, as they are a fabulous way to flavor soups, chowders, and stews.
+They simmer in the soup and are removed just before serving; they impart a rich, almost nutty flavor without adding cheese to a recipe.

 an immersion blender, with pureed vegetables